anusha0712/nyc-streetnames/README.md

 Given the time, I would have categorized the dataset into two more segments: What are people being honored for and what is the racial representation inherent in our co-named streets?

-I did not have the time for the research required to responsibly categorize the race of individuals but I believe it will show up some interesting patterns, particularly when compared with the demographics of the particular boroughs or census tracts.
+I did not have the time for the research required to responsibly categorize the race of individuals but I believe it will show some interesting patterns, particularly when compared with the demographics of boroughs or census tracts.

 ### Limitation